octophetus/Resume/_posts/2022-05-18-learning-python.markdown

 **Statically typed languages:**

 A language is statically typed if the type of a variable is known at compile time.
-For some languages this means that you as the programmer must specify what type each variable is (as in, specify that a variable is an integer or a string, etc.).
-For example int a can only take an integer type at runtime.
+For some languages this means that you, as the programmer, must specify what type each variable is (as in, specify that a variable is an integer or a string, etc.) at the time of compiling it.
+For example int a can only take an integer type when it comes to runtime.

 The main advantage here is that all kinds of checking can be done by the compiler, and therefore a lot of trivial bugs are caught at a very early stage.